kegare825/Freq_kanji/README.md

 # Freq_kanji
- An anki app for kanji learning
+ An SRS app for kanji learning